 Image 55 shows the BEAM ME UP photograph in tilts, pans, and zooms.

 This gave him the idea of creating BEAM ME UP.
-Many women have expressed finding this photograph somewhat disturbing, but the intention was quite innocent and playful.
-The Muses are covered in plastic to simulate protection from the elements of an atmosphere unsuitable for alien space travelers.
-In a way different, yet strangely alike, they are all looking skyward to be transported back to their ship.
+Women have expressed finding this photograph somewhat disturbing, but the intention was quite innocent and playful.
+The Muse, through multiple exposures, mutates into many forms, each covered in plastic to simulate protection from the elements of an atmosphere unsuitable for alien space travelers.
+In a way different, yet strangely alike, they are all looking skyward to be transported back to their mother ship.

-A moonless night was most suitable for this multiple exposure on one 4X5 negative.
+Controlling the light is key to control in photography, and again a moonless night was most suitable for this multiple exposure on one 4X5 negative.
 The View Camera was in a fixed position.
 The process was to place the muse, go back to open the lens shutter, bring the flash to the right position, pop it, and go back to the camera and shut the shutter.
-Repeat this process about ten times, keeping in mind where the one Muse posing was positioned in the previous exposure.
+Repeat this process again by placing the muse about ten times, keeping in mind where the Muse was positioned in the previous exposure.

 Image 56 shows the PELICAN ALIEN photograph in tilts, pans, and zooms.

 “Photography continues its amazing transformation.
-Its instrument, the camera, has become a continually better recording device In today’s digital age science has made it nearly infallible, and reinforced with powerful software anyone can create a perfect virtual reality.
+Its instrument, the camera, continues to improve as a recording device.
+Today’s digital age science has made the camera nearly infallible, and reinforced with powerful software anyone can create a perfect virtual reality.

 Image 57 shows the left-right brain gif.